The DESI Y1 RR Lyrae catalog II: The metallicity dependency of pulsational properties, the shape of the RR Lyrae instability strip, and metal rich RR Lyrae: The Bailey diagram

 In order to better quantify the [Fe/H] dependence of the periods and amplitudes, we repeat the experiment increasing the number of metallicity bins and using an equal number of stars per bin.
 We split the sample in 25 [Fe/H] bins for RRab and RRc stars, each containing 181 and 65 stars, respectively.
-Then, we compute the median of the log$P$ and $A_V$ of the stars in each bin, as well as their 16th and 84th percentiles.
-Figure~\ref{fig:perampmetcorrelation} depicts the log$P$ and $A_V$ of the entire sample as a function of [Fe/H], as well as the median and percentiles in each bin, as described above.
-The figure shows that both visual amplitudes and periods of RRab and RRc stars vary smoothly over the studied metallicity range.
-We use these data to fit linear relations between the parameters with the Python package \code{scipy}, in the [Fe/H] range [$-2.60$,$-1.19$]\,dex for RRab stars, and [$-2.79$,$-1.19$]\,dex for RRc stars.
+Then, we compute the median of the log$P$ and ${\rm Amp}_V$ of the stars in each bin, as well as their 16th and 84th percentiles.
+Figure~\ref{fig:perampmetcorrelation} depicts the log$P$ and ${\rm Amp}_V$ of the entire sample as a function of [Fe/H], as well as the median and percentiles in each bin, as described above.
+The figure shows that both visual amplitudes and periods of RRc stars vary smoothly over the studied metallicity range, while for RRab stars only the periods exhibit a noticeable change.
+We use these data to fit linear relations between the parameters with the \code{optimize} module of the Python package \code{scipy}, in the [Fe/H] range [$-2.60$,$-1.19$]\,dex for RRab stars, and [$-2.79$,$-1.19$]\,dex for RRc stars.
 It is noteworthy that such linear correlations are predicted by the pulsation relation when the evolutionary and pulsation properties of RRLs are taken into account \citep[][]{vanAlbada1973,Caputo1998}.
 The best fits for the correlations of each subtype are shown in Figure~\ref{fig:perampmetcorrelation} with solid lines, and correspond to:

 for RRab stars and